A singular Yamabe problem on manifolds with solid cones: The main theorem

 and define

+where $\dv _g$ and $\s _g$ are the volume and the area elements respectively.
 We divide the proof of the existence part in two cases, according to the sign of $\lambda_g \left(M\backslash \Gamma \right)$.
 The non-negative and negative cases are handled in Subsections \ref{158} and \ref{159}, respectively.
 In Subsection \ref{onlyif} we prove the converse statement, i.e., that the existence of a positive solution to \eqref{22} implies that $\operatorname{dim} \Gamma _m >\frac{n-2}{2}$ for all $m$.